Her ex-husband cut off her hands. Now she is trying to help other Russian victims of domestic violence | CBC News

 Margarita Gracheva's ex-husband cut off her hands.
-Now she has a show on Russian TV
+Now, her own TV show is helping other victims of violence

-Advocates helping those who face domestic violence left frustrated by indifference they see from officials
+Russian advocates helping domestic violence victims left frustrated by indifference they see from officials

 Ten hours under the hot lights of a TV studio listening to appalling stories of spousal abuse and depressing indifference from Russian authorities had left Margarita Gracheva visibly upset and exhausted.